Using Private CA

 6. Manage OCSP

-Private CA provides the online certificate status protocol (OCSP) feature by default for your convenience.
-You can activate the OCSP viewing feature and set it to be included in the private certificates to be issued if required.
+Private CA provides the Online Certificate Status Protocol (OCSP) feature by default for user convenience.
+If needed, you can enable the OCSP view feature and include it in the private certificate to be issued.

 Create OCSP